Promptuarium Iconum Insigniorum: Contents

-The book features 828 portraits in its earliest editions.
+The book has 828 portraits in its earliest editions.
 The portraits follow a standardized medallion format, each encircled by a decorative border with the subject's name inscribed curvilinearly along its inner edge.
 Most portraits are arranged in pairs per page, accompanied by concise biographical summaries below.
 Many of these paired portraits depict individuals in relationships, regardless of their marital status or the legitimacy of their union.
 In cases of remarriage, subjects occasionally appear multiple times, portrayed alongside different spouses.
 In one instance, a same-sex relationship between the paired individuals is implied.

 The title page displays Rouillé's printer's mark, which depicts an eagle standing on a globe with serpents on either side.
 This iconography adapts a pre-classical emblem that medieval Christians interpreted as representing Christ's victory over Satan.
 In Rouillé's version, the eagle's position atop the terrestrial sphere suggests worldly, rather than spiritual, dominion.
 This symbolic representation is flanked by his Latin motto, In virtute, et fortuna ('In virtue, and [good] fortune'), adapted from Sebastian Gryphius's Virtute duce, comite Fortuna ('With Virtue as guide, Fortuna as companion'), which, in turn, derives from Cicero's letter to Lucius Munatius Plancus.
 Above the book's title, an ornate cartouche bears the inscription "D. MEM.
 S.", abbreviating the Latin phrase Dis Memoribus Sacrum ('Sacred to the Revered Memories').

 The work comprises two supposedly chronological sections: Prima pars ('First Part') and Pars secunda ('Second Part').
 Though maintaining separate pagination, these sections typically appear bound as a single volume.
 Christ's birth, dated to the year 3962 after the biblical world creation, serves as the dividing point.
 The Prima pars catalogs figures from the pre-Christian era, documenting their major biographical events through dual dating systems: Anno Mundi ('in the year of the world'), derived from Genesis's creation narrative, and Ante Christum natum ('before Christ [was] born'), equivalent to the BC designation.
 Opening with a portrayal of Adam and Eve as elderly figures, the Prima pars documents Old Testament personalities, including patriarchs, prophets, and monarchs such as Abraham, Noah, Jeremiah, Nimrod, and Ahab.
 The section incorporates various pagan deities and mythological figures—among them Janus, Osiris, Theseus, the Minotaur, the Amazonian Queens, Vesta, Romulus, and Helen of Troy—demonstrating the Renaissance humanist integration of classical and Judaic traditions.
 Historical figures from pre-Christian civilizations—such as Zoroaster, Pythagoras, Thales of Miletus, Sappho, Julius Caesar, and Pericles—are interspersed throughout.